LBaeriswyl/cml-final-project-submission/README.md

 ## SD Lycoris

 The script to train a Stable Diffusion model with LyCORIS can be found in `SD_lycoris.ipynb`.
 The script runs using accelerate through the train_network.py file.
 Various toml configurations can be changed in the `config/` folder.
+Config includes arguments and hyperparameters such as dataset path, model base, batch size, learning rate etc.

 While heavily modified, the runscript still depends on a number of the original author's functions which we have included in the `library/`.
 To run with different adaptors, simply pass the relevant config file as an argument to accelerate. eg. `--config_file configs/loha_config.toml`